CanningRoad/canningroad.github.io/_services/messychurch.md

 We start in the hall with some supervised crafts, and the kids can try as many or as few as they want to.
 There is also an area with soft toys for the very little ones.

-After a while we go into the main church to listen to a short talk with lots of interactive bits!
-We sing some fun Jesus songs together.
+After a while we go into the main church to listen to a short talk with lots of interactive bits, and we all sing some fun Jesus songs.

 When that's done, it's dinner time, and everyone is welcome to stay for a free meal.